[wpsm_titlebox title=”Hot Tubs During Pregnancy: Is It Safe?” style=”1″][contents h2][/wpsm_titlebox]

-One of the best way to relax your overstressed muscle is by having sessions in a hot tub.
+One of the best ways to relax your overstressed muscle is by having sessions in a hot tub.
 It will relieve tensions in your muscles and will revitalize your strength and energy for the days to come.
-Hot tubs in its name implies heat, so in order for the body to relax in a hot tub it needs heat.
+Hot tubs in its name imply heat, so in order for the body to relax in a hot tub, it needs heat.
 This is very good especially for people who are so busy and always do overtime from work.

 Hot Tubs For Pregnant?

 Hot tubs are good for all people, young and old except for pregnant women.
 Although this is a very good way to relax, it is not advisable by doctors and experts for pregnant women to soak in a hot tub.

 Pregnancy is a delicate stage in a woman’s life so, this stage of life should be of much care.
 During pregnancy, women risks between life and death.
 So it needs extra careful especially on the part of the mother.
 Experts say that body temperature of 101° F can have complications during pregnancy.
 It may increase the risk of birth defects to the child especially during the first trimester.
 It is very dangerous if pregnant women soak in a hot tub.

 Aside from the fact that it can affect the child’s health, a pregnant woman might experience a miscarriage.
 The baby inside the womb might have neural tube defects which are a serious abnormality of the spinal cord or the brain.
 So it is not a better idea for pregnant women to be in a hot tub.
 It will not be safe for both the mother and the child.

 If a mother wishes to have some warm bath, let her have a hot bath, not a hot tub.
 Bathing is not soaking.
 So if you are pregnant, be sure to avoid soaking yourself in a hot tub.
 You will lose your baby if that happens.